fslaborg/FSharp.Charting/examples/index.md

       Install <a href="https://nuget.org/packages/FSharp.Charting">FSharp.Charting using NuGet</a>.
       Run this in the <a href="http://docs.nuget.org/docs/start-here/using-the-package-manager-console">Package Manager Console</a>:
       <pre>PM> Install-Package FSharp.Charting</pre>
-      Then reference the 'FSharp.Charting.fsx' script in the package.
+      Then reference the `FSharp.Charting.fsx` script in the package.
     </div>
   </div>
   <div class="span1"></div>